about

 sofía aguilar

 As an alum of WriteGirl and a first-generation college graduate, Sofía earned a BA from Sarah Lawrence College, where she received the Andrea Klein Willison Prize for Poetry and the Spencer Barnett Memorial Prize for Excellence in Latin American and Latinx Studies.
+In 2025, she graduated from Syracuse University with an M.S. in Library and Information Science at Syracuse University’s School of Information Studies.
 Additionally, she is the 2022 recipient of the Sandra Cisneros Fellowship from Under the Volcano, a recipient of the SVWC Writing Fellowship from the 2023 Sun Valley Writers’ Conference, a 2023 Mentee in the Latinx in Publishing Writers Mentorship Program, a two-time recipient of the Nancy Lynn Schwartz Prize for Fiction, a three-time recipient of the Jean Goldschmidt Kempton Scholarship for Young Writers, a two-time Best of the Net nominee, and a finalist for the Academy of American Poets College Prize.

 *Photo credits: Renee Rodriguez